CluedIn-io/CluedIn.Documentation/_docs/1-Integration/integration-compatible-with-UI.md

         Guide Guide { get; set; }       // Instructions on how to configure your Provider in the UI

-        string Details { get; set; }    // Details of how this provider/crawler will interact with your application
+        string Details { get; set; }    // Details of how this provider will interact with your application

         string Category { get; set; }   // The category your provider fall under to allow filtering in the UI